 The seminar then moves into armlocks, the most useful part for me being a tip on how to finish an armbar when stacked.
 Dean introduces this variation as great for smaller people, so of course that applies to me: I can remember seeing a version of this video on Dean's website earlier in the year, where this part stood out for me.
 When you're stacked, you can't extend with your hips, so instead put a hand on the back of their thigh, spin, come out the other side and complete the armbar.
 It's around eighteen minutes in, if you want to see for yourself.

 This DVD is ideal for the aikidoka who is thinking about starting BJJ, or has recently taken up grappling.
 It is also useful for people looking to improve their armlocks and chokes, as the seminars included on the second DVD cover those in detail.
 Then of course there are the titular wristlocks themselves, with some useful ideas on incorporating wristlocks into your grappling.
 As always with Roy Dean, it is well-presented, detailed and insightful.
-Available to buy here (or here, if they're out of stock), or on iTunes.
+Available to buy here or on iTunes.